Urbino – le Marche

 Click herе to book

+Visit the fifteenth-century home of Raffaello Sanzio (Raphael), the famous Renaissance artist.
 Other illustrious names born here include Donato Bramante, Girolamo Genga, Federico Barocci, Federico Brandanti, and many more.
-It's quite a collection of famous names for a little place like this, and the things to see in such a small town leave many a city looking pretty poor.
+It's quite a collection of famous names for a little place like this, and the huge number of sights to see in such a small town leaves many a city looking pretty poor.

 I spent a week here the first time I visited, and I still hadn't seen everything.
 I didn't want to leave either; the town is just so seductive.